platypusguy/jacobin/index.md

 The goal is to provide a more-than-minimal implementation of the JVM that can run most class files and JARs and deliver the same results as the OpenJDK-based JVMs (that is, the majority of JVM implementations today).
 A paramount consideration in the design and implementation of Jacobin is the codebase: making it cohesive and containing clear code.
 The former aspect distinguishes it from the OpenJDK implementations: those codebases are spread out across a vast set of different code repositories, some VM-exclusive, some from the compiler, some from other Java tools and resources--making it very difficult to navigate the codebase unless you already know what you're looking for and how it's been implemented.
 Because Jacobin is strictly a JVM, its code is smaller and tightly focused on Java program execution.
 An additional factor in reducing the size of the codebase is that Jacobin relies on Go's built-in memory management to perform garbage collection and so it contains no GC code, which is a substantial part of the OpenJDK implementations.

 Jacobin is heavily tested during development.
-As of November 2021, the testing code base is 1.4x the size of the production code.
-Moving forward, the aim is to get it significantly past 2x.
+As of February 2022, the testing code base is 2.1x the size of the production code.
+We're committed to increasing that ratio.
 When Jacobin advances some more, we intend to run the OpenJDK test suites against it.

 ### Current Status

 The current status is shown [here](https://github.com/platypusguy/jacobin).
 Updates are also posted in realtime on the [Jacobin Twitter account](https://twitter.com/jacobin_jvm).There are currently no packaged releases of Jacobin available (although you can always compile the code).
 We'll issue releases when Jacobin is mature enough to run classes as expected.

 At present, all tasks and defects are logged in and instance of JetBrains' [YouTrack](https://www.jetbrains.com/youtrack/) (kindly provided at no cost).
 The task numbers appear at the start of the comment for every commit and push.
-The GitHub 'issues' facility is used strictly for issues that might affect a user's ability to run Jacobin.
+The GitHub 'issues' facility is used strictly for issues posted by users.
 This design allows users to find solutions without needing to dig through numerous unrelated matters.

 ### Contents